eugenesan/glim/README.md

     Also it is recommended to mark the (GLIM/EFI) partition as "system" to hide it.
     Other partition might result in harmless warnings they are not supported by other OSs.

-    Here is an example of a recommended disk layout that covers all supported functionality:
+    Here is an example of a disk layout that covers all supported use cases:

 ```
 Disk /dev/sda: 124GB